Why Books are the Best Tool for Speech Therapy

 - have character interactions that let you work on problem-solving and social skills.

 A tough set of requirements to fill!
 The high level/low-interest books tend to have limited vocabulary and very simple plot lines.
-While this works well for reading out loud, they aren’t the language rich books that SLPs need.
+While this works well for reading out loud, they aren’t the language-rich books that SLPs need.

 Some of the books by Chris Van Allsburg fit this bill if your students are impossibly lost with grade-level texts.
+And the pictures are hauntingly beautiful!

 The Stranger is a great book for making inferences with beautiful illustrations.
-The plot of the story is just difficult enough to use for skill building, while the illustrations keep it from looking babyish.
+The plot of the story is just difficult enough to use for skill-building, while the illustrations keep it from looking babyish.

 - Students with auditory memory problems can practice the strategy of looking back at the text to find the important details and answer factual questions.